trieut415/Single-Cycle-CPU/README.md

+In this project, we created a single cycle CPU in which we added several commands in MIPS to increase the functionality of the single cycle CPU.

 1. Add instruction SLT.
 Hint: you only need to modify the ALU and ALU control logic.
 In our addition of SLT, we just added an additional function in ALU Control under our R-type commands, and gave it a new function number to map to.
 Then, after we modified that, we